r1cke7s/BlackJack/README.md

   notice that I've added a mistake, or omitted important syntax.
 Any advice/tips are completely welcomed while I attempt to write/test my very first project.

+The "Deck List" was limited to only a few cards so I could test specific parameters.......
+Just in case anyone was confused about the length of the Deck List.

 *********IGNORE LINE ("DEF PLAYER_CHOICE") AND ALL FOLLOWING LINES*********